Average of13%

 Agriculture

-Unlike most farming practices that are solidified into tradition through season after season of trial and error, parking beehives on soybean fields isn’t a common practice – on the contrary, many beekeepers tend to avoid the proximity to soybean fields, fearing that crop protection treatments could harm their bees.
+Unlike most farming practices that are solidified into tradition through season after season hard work and continuous improvement, parking beehives on soybean fields isn’t a common practice – on the contrary, many beekeepers tend to avoid the proximity to soybean fields, fearing that crop protection treatments could potentially impact their bees.
 Coexistence has been a challenge even with research piling up showing the benefits to both soybean yield and honey production.
 The need to protect crops from pests and the potential impact of insecticide applications on pollinators create complexities that require close cooperation and communication to realize these benefits.

 What initially appeared to be an unbridgeable gap between Brazilian soybean farmers and beekeepers was taken as an opportunity to promote the integration of pollination services in soybean production – by proving the benefits for both sides.